3 Ways To Auto Resize Images In HTML CSS (Simple Examples)

 • Setting width: 100% on the image will make it fill the full width of its container automatically.

-• By default, images are set to height: auto.
-So it scales while retaining its original aspect ratio.
+• Images are set to height: auto by default, so it will scale while retaining the original aspect ratio.

 <style>